goetas/twital/doc/tags/include.rst

 ``include``
 ===========

-The ``include`` statement includes a template and return the rendered content of that file into the current namespace:
+The ``include`` statement includes a template and returns the rendered content of that file into the current namespace:

 .. code-block:: xml+jinja